vansteki/readmoo-marathon-bot/README.md

 # Setup

 ```
-npm i
+npm run setup
 ```

-you could set options in config by editing `config.yml`.
+then you could set options in config by editing `config.yml`.

 ```
 book: